 Technology is touching and transforming nearly every area of our lives, especially our relationships.
-The group chat, for instance, is replacing face-to-face conversations.
+Group chat, for instance, is replacing face-to-face conversations.
 With that digital shift, comes unspoken etiquette, safety considerations, and a level of responsibility that can easily get lost in the chatter.

 Who among us hasn’t messaged the wrong person, responded impulsively or been misunderstood via text?
 In a group chat, that blunder is multiplied.
 So here’s a quick primer on how to navigate the dos and don’ts of the all-powerful group chat.
 Use them yourself and share them with your kids.